kerenfu/RDVS/README.md

-# DCTNet+:Salient Object Detection in RGB-D Videos
+# Salient Object Detection in RGB-D Videos (RDVS dataset and DCTNet+ model)

 Code for paper, '**Salient Object Detection in RGB-D Videos**'